fjzhou/blog/source/resume_en/index.md

 ## Skills

-* Familiar with developing based .NET framework
+* Familiar with .NET framework and .NET Core
-* Familiar with MS SQL Server
+* Familiar with MS SQL Server and PostgreSQL
-* Familiar with HTML/Javascript
+* Familiar with front end dev, HTML / Javascript
 * Familiar with Linux environment
-* Familiar with iOS developement
+* Familiar with iOS developement and Objective-C

 ## Experience